 Ana has extensive experience in the college application review process after working at Villanova University for 14 years, originally serving as the Western Regional Representative and more recently as an Associate Director of Admission.
 With a background in counseling and college student development, Ana began her career in higher education working in the California State University system and Scripps College.
 Ana is an attentive listener and shows compassion and patience while working with students.
 A mother of four, Ana enjoys family road trips and time spent at the beach.

-Kim Bell, essay editor
+Kim Bell, essay specialist

 B.A, English, The University of Iowa, 1996